Dependencies

 Next steps

-- Check out the tutorial on bridging ERC-20 tokens with the Optimism SDK to learn how to create deposits and withdrawals.
+- Check out the tutorial on bridging ERC-20 tokens with the @eth-optimism/viem package to learn how to create deposits and withdrawals.